crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 ],
 ```

-Even 700 kb is not good.
+Even 700 kb is a considerably large size.
 And then I came up with an idea of using [Preact](https://github.com/developit/preact), "Fast 3kb React alternative with the same ES6 API", which is confirmed by my frontend expert friend [@yanni4night](https://github.com/yanni4night).

 I had no many codes so I use Preact directly, without using preact-compat to make it compatible with React.